A flourless chocolate hazelnut cake that’s irresistible to any chocolate lover. Even better, this indulgent chocolate cake is naturally gluten free.

 Preparing your ingredients

 The chocolate hazelnut cake is similar to my chocolate almond torte, swapping the almonds for hazelnuts and adding in some creamy Nutella for a praline flavor.
-Unlike almond flour, finely ground hazelnuts can be difficult to find.
-You can easily grind your own in a food processor or coffee grinder until you get a fine consistency.
+It’s similar in flavor to my Chocolate Nutella Cake but has a very different texture.
+This flourless chocolate hazelnut cake is very moist and fudge-like.

 I find it helpful to weigh out your ingredients before making the Nutella cake.
 Since many of the ingredients, like hazelnuts and chocolate, need to be chopped, measuring them out by weight ensures consistency in the recipe.
 You can also use standard cup measures, since this flourless chocolate cake is pretty forgiving.
 I’ve provided both to give you options!

 Preheat your oven to 350º F and grease the bottom and sides of a 9-inch springform pan.
 I like to wrap the outside of the pan with aluminum foil to prevent any leaking.

 Put the chocolate, Nutella, sugar and butter in a large saucepan and melt slowly over low heat.
 Stir occasionally, until everything is smooth and melted.
 Remove the mixture from the heat and stir in the ground hazelnuts, followed by the egg yolks, one at a time.
 Whisk the mixture until smooth.

 In an electric mixer, whisk the egg whites on high speed until soft peaks form.
 Spoon a third of the whites into the chocolate mixture and stir it in.
 Now that the mixture is loosened, fold in the remaining egg whites with a spatula.
 Be careful not to overmix the batter, as this is what adds height to the chocolate hazelnut cake.